 Are there different belly dance styles?
 I thought it was all ‘belly dance’!
 People often assume there is only one style of belly dance.
 Like most things, there’s more beyond the surface once you start looking.
-In a previous blog post, I explored the idea of ‘What Is Belly Dance?’
-I’d like to build on that here to explore different styles of belly dance and how they relate to each other.
+In a previous blog post, I explored the idea of ‘What Is Belly Dance?’.
+In this post, you will learn about the different styles of belly dance and how they relate to each other.
+I hope this will help you as a student inform which styles of belly dance you would like to learn.

-In my previous blog post, I suggested that belly dance is “all about expressing music through movement using isolation and articulation of the torso, chest, and hips”.
+In my previous post, I suggested that belly dance is “all about expressing music through movement using isolation and articulation of the torso, chest, and hips”.
 All belly dance shares this common movement vocabulary and expressivity, but it has evolved in multiple directions from its Middle Eastern origins to become different styles.
-Nadira Jamal created a diagram which sums it up quite nicely: all the various interconnected influences and styles which fall under the ‘belly dance’ umbrella.
+Jess Reed (Nadira Jamal) created a diagram which sums it up quite nicely: all the various interconnected influences and styles which fall under the ‘belly dance’ umbrella.

 Belly dance originally evolved in a Middle Eastern cultural context, with influences from within and outside the Middle East.
 Within this Middle Eastern cultural context, belly dance was influenced by Middle Eastern social dances, for example by incorporating a saidi (stick) style originating in Upper Egypt into the solo oriental dance show.
 Middle Eastern belly dance has also been influenced by styles outside the Middle East.
 Samia Gamal (a famous Egyptian belly dancer from the 1940s and 1950s) was trained in ballet as well as belly dance and incorporated ballet technique, such as travelling steps and expressive hands and arms, into her belly dance.
 She also pioneered the use of a veil as a prop in belly dance at the suggestion of her Russian ballet teacher in order to make her arms appear more graceful.